 Observe that log0 inverts zero-base exponentiation exactly on its image, preserving the correspondence at higher exponential depths.

-Crucially, we now observe that log_0 is not a separate primitive operation.
-On its domain, it coincides exactly with exponentiation by zero:
+Crucially, we now observe that log_0 is not a one-way or independently chosen operation.
+Instead, it exists as the structurally inseparable counterpart to exponentiation.
+On its domain, it satisfies the identity:

 This identification is not definitional but structural.
 Both operations produce identical outputs for identical inputs across their shared image.